-Rose M. Singer Center (RMSC): RMSC is the only jail on the island that houses female inmates, and it has a current capacity of 2,017.
-Inmates are usually housed here for short terms while they await trial or to serve out a jail sentence of less than one year.
+Rose M. Singer Center (RMSC): RMSC is the only jail on the island that houses women, and it has a current capacity of 2,017.
+Individuals are usually housed here for short terms while they await trial or to serve out a jail sentence of less than one year.

 Eric.
-M. Taylor Center (EMTC): EMTC houses adolescent and adult male inmates sentenced to terms of one year or less.
+M. Taylor Center (EMTC): EMTC houses adolescent and adult men sentenced to terms of one year or less.
 Unlike the other jails on the island, EMTC is unique in that incarcerated individuals have been convicted, rather than just being detained.

-We are expanding our program to facilities in Chicago, Il, Washington, D.C., and upstate New York.
-Shoot us an email if you are in any of those areas or would like to set up your own chapter in the US!
+RDP has an active chapter in the Washington, D.C. area and we are always looking to expand our programming.
+Shoot us an email if you would like to set up your own chapter in the US!

-Pat Andriola, Radhe Patel, Mary Crippen, Josh Morrison, Anna Kitsmarishvili, Rocky Lotito, Alex Taubes.Meet our board here
+Pat Andriola, Radhe Patel, Mary Crippen, Josh Morrison, Anna Kitsmarishvili, Alex Taubes, Ben Solomon, and Caitlin Halpern.Meet our board here

 Email us at